StefanHeng/Image-Cloud-Generator/README.md

 Enjoy!

 ## FYI
 For the power of randomization, feel free to run it multiple times to pick your favorite!

-For the same reason, it might not terminate.

 Also, feel free to play with the constant values in `img_gen`.